 How Much Can You Afford to Pay?

-Take a detailed look at your budget and think about how much you can realistically pay each month.
+Take a detailed look at your budget and consider how much you can pay each month.
 Costs for coverage and prescriptions can vary significantly across different plans.

 Is Having a Choice of Healthcare Providers Important to You?